 An additional jet and/or an additional hole (maximum diam.
 2 mm) on the engine side is authorized to improve the engine's response at lower rpm.

 58.03 Dirt Deflector

-Dirt deflectors are compulsory in 250cc/500cc Speedway, Long Track, Track Racing and Sidecars.
+Dirt deflectors are compulsory in 250cc/500cc Speedway, Long Track and Sidecars.

-All dirt deflectors must be approved by the FIM.
+All dirt deflectors must be declared eligible for competition by the FIM.